Updated August 2025

 Men may have a burning sensation when urinating, a discharge from the penis or itching around the urethra (opening to the penis).
 These symptoms may come and go.

 Both men and women can get chlamydia in the throat from oral sex.
 This usually does not cause any symptoms.
-Chlamydia in the rectum can cause discharge, bleeding, anal itching, soreness or painful bowel movements.
+Chlamydia in the rectum can cause rectal discharge, bleeding, anal itching, soreness, or painful bowel movements.
 There can also be no symptoms.

 Diagnosis and Tests

-A doctor or nurse can take a sample by swabbing the infected area (cervix, urethra, rectum or throat).
+A doctor or nurse can take a sample by swabbing the infected area (cervix, vagina, urethra, rectum, or throat).
 Urine testing is also commonly used to diagnose both men and women.
 Samples are then sent to the laboratory for testing.

 In some cases, the doctor or nurse will advise a follow-up test to make sure the infection is cured.
-Follow-up testing by urine should be done three to four weeks after you have completed the treatment.
+Follow-up testing should be done 3 weeks after completing treatment.

 Complications

 Untreated chlamydia in women may lead to a condition called pelvic inflammatory disease (PID).
-It is a serious infection of the lining of the uterus, the fallopian tubes and the ovaries.
-PID can cause chronic pelvic pain.
-Sometimes the fallopian tubes of a woman with PID are damaged and as a result, she may not be able to get pregnant or she may be at increased risk of having an ectopic pregnancy.
-Ectopic pregnancy is a life-threatening condition where the fertilized egg grows outside of the uterus, usually in the fallopian tubes.
-She will need treatment to stop the pregnancy.
+It is a serious infection of the uterus, the fallopian tubes, and the ovaries.
+PID can cause ongoing (chronic) pelvic pain.
+Untreated PID can cause damage to the fallopian tubes, making it hard to get pregnant and increasing the risk of having an ectopic pregnancy.
+An ectopic pregnancy is a life-threatening condition where the fertilized egg grows outside of the uterus, usually in the fallopian tubes.
+Treatment is needed to stop the pregnancy.

 Some men may develop swelling and pain in their testicles, a condition called epididymitis.
 It is also possible for men with untreated chlamydia to have blocked tubes so the sperm cannot pass, resulting in infertility.